Atnia Card Game Rules Document

 • Item - Items can have different subtypes that give them unique effects

-Playing Cards & Dream
+Playing Cards & the horizon

 Speed